The HOA Board

 Secretary: in communities that have passed on the day-to-day documentation responsibilities to a property management company, the secretary is responsible for reviewing the association’s meeting minutes and official records and ensuring they are distributed to association members.
 He or she is responsible for overseeing the proper provision of notices of meetings, as well as the distribution of documents, such as official records, agendas and meeting minutes, on a timely basis to association members

-Board members and officers are volunteers.
-As such, they are not paid.
+Board members/officers are volunteers and do not get paid.
 However, since their positions demand a significant commitment of time, energy and expertise, it is common for HOA directors to delegate day-to-day activities to licensed individuals or businesses while retaining ultimate control.
 This is the case with our community.
 Our board of directors is partnered with Associa, an industry leader in property management for community associations.

 The Role of the Property Management Company